 Graduate Students

 Graduate students in the lab are encouraged to conduct sound, applied, collaborative science that both addresses the needs of partners and allows the student to develop their own unique interests and questions.
 The overall goal is to help students develop the skill sets that will set them up to excel in their future careers.
 To achieve this, students are encouraged to take themselves seriously, while also leaving their egos at the door and remaining humble and open to new ideas from diverse perspectives.
 In general we learn from, challenge and support each other as we attempt to address a variety of pressing conservation issues.
-On campus, in addition to collaborating within the lab, we often collaborate with colleagues within our department, as well as the interdisciplinary Clemson Ecology Group and Clemson Institute for Parks.

 Chloe Horton, MS StudentChloe is a MS student interested in mesocarnivore ecology.
 She graduated from Middlebury College with a joint degree in Environmental Studies and Conservation Biology and a minor in Psychology.
 Chloe worked as a technician on a variety of field projects across the United States, focusing her skill set on carnivore research and management for federal and state agencies.
 As a woman of color, she hopes to increase representation as well as promote diversity, equity, and inclusion in the wildlife field.